skillrepos/ai-aip/labs.md

 <br><br>

 7. Let's try the operation again with a larger model.
-In the terminal, update the model we're using with the command below.
+In the terminal, stop the running agent with `exit` and update the model we're using with the command below.

 ```
 export AGENT_MODEL=llama-3.3-70b-versatile